DETAILED ACTION

 Drawings

-The drawings are objected to for two reasons.
+The drawings filed April 3, 2026 are objected to because:

-Second, the numbers and letters of FIGs 1-5 are not sufficient to provide satisfactory reproduction characteristics.
+The numbers and letters of FIGs 1B, 1D, 1E, 3, 4D, 4E, and 5B are still not sufficient to provide satisfactory reproduction characteristics.
 37 CFR 1.84(l) states that “all drawings must be made by a process which will give them satisfactory reproduction characteristics.
 Every line, number, and letter must be durable, clean, black (except for color drawings), sufficiently dense and dark, and uniformly thick and well-defined.”
-In the instant case, the text in all FIGs is light grey or otherwise not sufficiently dense and dark to permit satisfactory reproduction characteristics and/or the text is very small and of poor resolution.
+In the instant case, the text in the above FIGs is light grey or otherwise not sufficiently dense and dark to permit satisfactory reproduction characteristics and/or the text is very small and of poor resolution.
+For instance, the “function score” text in the Table of FIG. 5B is completely illegible.
+In FIG 1D, the nucleotide letters over shading cannot be discerned due to the same color font for some of the letters and the shading behind it.
+Thus is likely due to a color drawing being copied inot black and white without correction of the shading.

 Corrected drawing sheets in compliance with 37 CFR 1.121(d) are required in reply to the Office action to avoid abandonment of the application.
 Any amended replacement drawing sheet should include all of the figures appearing on the immediate prior version of the sheet, even if only one figure is being amended.
 The figure or figure number of an amended drawing should not be labeled as “amended.”
 If a drawing figure is to be canceled, the appropriate figure must be removed from the replacement sheet, and where necessary, the remaining figures must be renumbered and appropriate changes made to the brief description of the several views of the drawings for consistency.
 Additional replacement sheets may be necessary to show the renumbering of the remaining figures.
 Each drawing sheet submitted after the filing date of an application must be labeled in the top margin as either “Replacement Sheet” or “New Sheet” pursuant to 37 CFR 1.121(d).
 If the changes are not accepted by the examiner, the applicant will be notified and informed of any required corrective action in the next Office action.
 The objection to the drawings will not be held in abeyance.